reza11617/solverSp/README.md

 The class tries to solve the linear problem using [cholesky decomposition](https://docs.nvidia.com/cuda/cusolver/index.html#cusolver-lt-t-gt-csrlsvchol)

-## future work
+## In case of the matrix is not positive definite
-The future work of this class is to check if the matrix is not positive definite.
-If the matrix is not positive definite a function called fixMatrix() is responsible for making a matrix with both the lower triangle and upper triangle.
-Then another method such as QR decomposition will be used to solve the linear problem
+If the matrix is not positive definite a function called fixMatrix() is responsible for expanding the matrix to its upper triangle.
+Then another method such as QR decomposition will be used to solve the linear system.